top of page

 Restorative Yoga for Change [1 hr increments]

-Incorporating wellness into your events is key in maintaining a work-life balance.
-Hatha yoga focuses on restorative and slow yoga flows.
-This form will help to increase strength, improve flexibility, and balance chakras.
-Yoga is more than a physical exercise that builds strength and flexibility; it's an opportunity to make a mind-body connection.
-This workshop offers participants an opportunity to increase body awareness, engage in breath work, and explore change processes, which can help decrease stress, improve mood, and promote peace, ultimately enhancing our readiness for change.
+This workshop offers participants an opportunity to increase body awareness, engage in breathwork, and explore change processes, which can help reduce stress, improve mood, and promote peace, ultimately enhancing our readiness for change.
 This is an experiential session designed to explore the mind-body connection and how the body responds to changes in our environment.

 30